 Getting There: Wisconsin Dells is roughly a four-hour drive from Chicago, a four-hour drive from Cedar Rapids, and a four-hour drive from the Minneapolis/St. Paul area.

 The Bottom Line: Great Wolf Lodge offers a meal-inclusive plan, which saves families 40 percent on meals at onsite restaurants.
-Prices for a double queen suite, which sleeps four, along with breakfast, currently start at $217 per night for summer, 2013.
 Rates are cheapest during colder months, but, as Great Wolf Lodge's water park is indoors, it's a fantastic year-round destination.
 Rates include free water park passes, story time, a Clock Tower Show, the Wolf Walk and some additional activities.

 In New England: A Long Weekend at The Tyler Place Family Resort, Vermont

 What's There: The Tyler Place Family Resort is a Family Vacation Critic Favorite, which means we've stayed there and determined that the property is an excellent choice for traveling kids and parents.
 The resort is nestled within 165 acres of lush woods in Highgate Springs, Vermont.
 The family-friendly amenities offered here are impressive.
 Affordable all-inclusive rates cover everything from kids' clubs to activities.